Wallace-GS/flixter/README.md

 ### User Stories

-#### REQUIRED (10pts)

-- [x] (10pts) User can view a list of movies (title, poster image, and overview) currently playing in theaters from the Movie Database API.
+- [x] User can view a list of movies (title, poster image, and overview) currently playing in theaters from the Movie Database API.
-- [x] (2pts) Views should be responsive for both landscape/portrait mode.
+- [x] Views should be responsive for both landscape/portrait mode.

-  - [x] (1pt) In portrait mode, the poster image, title, and movie overview is shown.
+  - [x] In portrait mode, the poster image, title, and movie overview is shown.
-  - [x] (1pt) In landscape mode, the rotated alternate layout should use the backdrop image instead and show the title and movie overview to the right of it.
+  - [x] In landscape mode, the rotated alternate layout should use the backdrop image instead and show the title and movie overview to the right of it.
-- [x] (2pts) Improved the user interface by experimenting with styling and coloring.
+- [x] Improved the user interface by experimenting with styling and coloring.

 ### App Walkthough GIF